Costs of civil court action using the simple procedure

 Information about current fees can be found on the Scottish Courts and Tribunals Service website at www.scotcourts.gov.uk.

 Using a solicitor to prepare the case and submit the claim form or defend your case will cost no less than £213.
 For every additional task there will be a charge.
 If you want to check what the solicitor can charge check here.

-If a sheriff officer has to be used to deliver the claim form on the respondent an additional £50.70 is charged.
+If a sheriff officer has to be used to deliver the claim form on the respondent this will cost £13 plus the sheriff officer's fees.

 Exemption from court fees

 If you or your spouse or civil partner are receiving Income Support, income-based Employment and Support Allowance, Tax Credits or certain other benefits with a disability or severe disability element you are exempt from paying court fees.
 If you are receiving Universal Credit or income-based Jobseeker's Allowance you are exempt from paying court fees.

 You have to apply for this exemption to the sheriff clerk of the court where you are raising the action at the same time as you are submitting the claim form.
 A copy of the form is available on the Scottish Courts and Tribunals Service website at www.scotcourts.gov.uk.

 If you win your case, you can claim back your expenses from the other party.
 Expenses will include money you have spent on:

 Under the simple procedure there are different rules about expenses depending on the value of the claim.
 As a general rule, court expenses are awarded to the party that succeeds in the claim.
 Although simple procedure applies to claims up to £5,000 there are different rules about the expenses the successful party can claim when the claim is:

 - £3,000 or less – a limit is set on expenses